 Worrying about overeating during the maintenance phase?
-It can be scary sometimes especially if it’s your first time on the HCG Diet.
+It can be scary sometimes especially if it’s your first time on HCG Injections.
 You are just coming off from a very low-calorie restriction and then suddenly, you are given the freedom to eat almost anything that you like when you are hungry.
 Then, here comes the 2-pound range -staying within the limit seems kind of impossible.
 However, if you will stick to the protocol, portion control, in particular, phase 3 of the HCG can be as easy as any other phases of the HCG Diet.

 What is portion control?

 Portion control means choosing a healthy amount of certain foods.
 It simply means you limit what you eat, how much you are eating, and how many calories there are in the serving.

 A portion is not the same as serving size.
 They are often mistaken and used interchangeably, but they are not the same.
 A portion is what you actually eat, the amount of foods you choose to eat.
 A serving is a specific amount of food that equals a certain number of calories.
 Sometimes, the portion you eat contains more than one serving.

 We now live in a world where everyone eats a Big meal and drinks a Big gulp.
 Supersized is becoming the new norm.
 Most foods serve in a restaurant are either double or triple times that amount of food we should be having for a balanced meal.
 These supersized portions are producing supersized waistlines.

 You might be choosing and eating the right kind of food but eating them too much can throw your diet off the board.
 The same goes when you are in phase 3 of the HCG Diet.
 Eating more than what is required can definitely lead to weight gain.
 Here’s a good rule of thumb to follow: